Caroline Herschel: Later life and legacy

+Caroline continued to assist William with his observations but her status had greatly improved from the housekeeper she had been in her young days.
+She was the guest of Maskelyne at the Royal Observatory in 1799 and a guest of members of the Royal Family at various times in 1816, 1817 and 1818.

 After her brother died in 1822, Caroline was grief-stricken and moved back to Hanover, Germany, continuing her astronomical studies to verify and confirm William's findings and producing a catalogue of nebulae to assist her nephew John Herschel in his work.
+However, her observations were hampered by the architecture in Hanover, and she spent most of her time working on the catalogue.
 Her nephew thought highly of her, in fact he was quoted in 1832 as saying “She runs about the town with me and skips up her two flights of stairs as wonderfully fresh at least as some folks I could name who are not a fourth of her age… In the morning till eleven or twelve she is dull and weary, but as the day advances she gains life, and is quite ‘fresh and funny’ at ten or eleven p.m. and sings old rhymes, nay, even dances to the great delight of all who see her."
 John Herschel spent long periods with his aunt during the vacations and was greatly influenced by Caroline.
 She saw him educated at Cambridge, make a name for himself as a mathematician, become elected to the Royal Society, join his father in research in astronomy and be awarded the Copley Medal of the Royal Society for his achievements.
-Caroline continued to assist William with his observations but her status had greatly improved from the housekeeper she had been in her young days.
-She was the guest of Maskelyne at the Royal Observatory in 1799 and a guest of members of the Royal Family at various times in 1816, 1817 and 1818.
-However, her observations were hampered by the architecture in Hanover, and she spent most of her time working on the catalogue.
-In 1828 the Royal Astronomical Society presented her with their Gold Medal for this work—no woman would be awarded it again until Vera Rubin in 1996.
-Upon William's death, her nephew, John Herschel, took over observing at Slough.
+Upon William's death, her nephew John took over observing at Slough.
 Caroline had given him his first introduction into astronomy, when she showed him the constellations in Flamsteed's Atlas.
 Caroline added her final entry to her observing book on 31 January 1824 about the Great Comet of 1823, which had already been discovered on 29 December 1823.

+In 1828 the Royal Astronomical Society presented her with their Gold Medal for this work—no woman would be awarded it again until Vera Rubin in 1996.
 Throughout the twilight of her life, Caroline remained physically active and healthy, and regularly socialized with other scientific luminaries.
 She spent her last years writing her memoirs and lamenting her body's limitations, which kept her from making any more original discoveries.

 Caroline Herschel died peacefully in Hanover on 9 January 1848.
 She is buried at 35 Marienstrasse in Hanover at the cemetery of the Gartengemeinde, next to her parents and with a lock of William's hair.
 Her tombstone inscription reads, "The eyes of her who is glorified here below turned to the starry heavens."
 With her brother, she discovered over 2,400 astronomical objects over twenty years.